contember/contember/readme.md

 # Contember Engine

-Contember is an open-source, headless CMS without limits.
+Contember is an open-source platform that empowers developers to quickly build and manage data-driven web applications.
 It gives you full control over the administration interface and data structure.
 Enjoy GraphQL API, role-based access control, authentication and a well-structured PostgreSQL database.
 Built by developers for developers.

 Contember Engine is a standalone server providing GraphQL API for your PostgreSQL database.